obsidiandynamics/yconf/README.md

 ## Type mapping 101
 We need to dissect some of the underlying mechanisms before we go any further.
 At the heart of YConf there are three main classes:

 * `MappingContext` - Holds contextual data about the current mapping session, as well as settings - a registry of type mappers and DOM transforms.
-When you need to change YConf's behaviour, this is the class you use.
+When you need to change YConf's behaviour, this is the class you turn to.
 * `YObject` - A wrapper around a section of the underlying document object model (DOM) which, in turn, is the raw output of the parser.
 If you can visualise the entire DOM as a tree that will be mapped to the root of your resulting object graph, a `YObject` will house a subtree that corresponds to the current point in the graph where the mapper is currently operating.
 * `TypeMapper` - An interface specifying how a `YObject` is mapped to an output object.
 This is YConf's main extension point - allowing you to specify custom mapping behaviour.